 This post may contain affiliate links which is shown by a *.
 This means if you click on a link I may get a small commission at no cost to you.

-I use frozen vegetables as they’re cheap and means I don’t have to chop, and chuck everything in together and just add the rice right at the end.
+We use frozen vegetables as they’re cheap and means I don’t have to chop, and chuck everything in together and just add the rice right at the end.

-It takes about ten minutes to cook and can be left to its own devices.
+It takes about ten minutes to cook and can be left to its own devices

 This was inspired by our leftover turkey recipes which are all made from Christmas dinner leftovers.
 The rest of the items are from our cupboard.
 These are the stable food items that we keep in stock.